- Learn more about:

 - Resources (where to go for more information): documents, websites, information systems, activities (projects, programs), people (groups, institutions, agencies, individuals)

-How do I share my multimedia (photos, movies, sound recordings) with the Atlas?
+How do I share my multimedia (photos, movies, sound recordings) with the ALA?

 If the multimedia is of a: